mirojones/postal-logos/guides/logos.js.md

   - string: ISO alpha-2 country code.
 - `name`
   - string: Name of post.
-  - array: ISO alpha-2 country codes of other countries whose post/s handle mail in that country.
+  - array of strings: ISO alpha-2 country codes of other countries whose post/s handle mail in that country.
   - array of objects
     - `name`
       - string: Name of post.